 Zoila Mora, VP, medical and scientific services, Ashfield MedComms

 Zoila Mora first joined Ashfield MedComms as an editorial assistant back in 2005, but her goal was always to be a medical writer.
 Her creative abilities flourished as she accepted writing tasks and worked her way up the company ladder to her current role overseeing medical and scientific services.
 Her primary area of interest is oncology, and she’s helped launch two major immuno-oncology therapies with Bristol Myers Squibb, from participating in trial design to guiding medical strategy and communications.
-A lover of animals, Mora also works part-time as a certified veterinary assistant.

 Michael Morgan, VP of business development, Mesmerize

 Michael Morgan’s first task after being hired by Mesmerize in 2019 was a doozy: Expand a recently acquired digital point-of-care network.
 Relying on prior experience with PatientPoint, Morgan added a range of pharmacies, doctors’ offices, clinics and community-based organizations, installing more than 2,000 digital media screens that connect patients to educational information.
 He was quickly promoted to VP of business development; he also started a leadership coaching club within the company.
 Outside the office, he’s involved in charitable initiatives with the HIV/AIDS community.